gupta-meghna64/C-Shell/README.md

   #### 10) date
    * In case of an unsupported argument specified, the shell prompts invalid argument.
    * In -r argument, the shell prompts if the file doesn't exists.

+## Testing
+To test the code, open the file test.txt.
+A few test cases have been mentioned in the file.
+Those commands can be typed in line by line to check the correctness of the shell.

+## Licensing
+Author : Meghna Gupta
+Feel free to point out issues!
+Pull Requests will be welcomed!